LakshyaRastogi25/WebAppSecurity-Labs/Access control vulnerabilities/Labs.md

 This completes the lab.

 ---
+# Lab:5 URL-based access control can be circumvented
 ## Write-up: Bypassing Front-End Restrictions Using `X-Original-URL` Header

 ### Step 1: Identifying the Front-End Block